lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 that constantly nudges me with doubts like:

 - This gotta be a bad idea if no one else sees it _your_ way.
-- It's probably too hard to get these idea into practice _for you_.
+- TypeStream is probably too hard to build _for you_.

 Maybe you'll call it impostor syndrome, maybe not.
 It doesn't matter.
 I'm not sharing this so we can fight my doubts together.
-I'm doing so because I need to clarify that, while my arguments may not come across as strong as they could because of the above self-doubts, I _genuinely_ don't understand why approaching data pipelines the way I'm thinking about them (aka the UNIX way) isn't more common.
-Hell, I'd go as far as saying this should be the _default_ way.
+I'm doing so because I need to clarify that, while my arguments may not come across as strong as they could because of self-doubts, I _genuinely_ don't understand why approaching data pipelines the way I'm thinking about them (aka the UNIX way) isn't more common.
+I'd go as far as saying this should be the _default_ way.
 After all, there's the word "pipe" in "data pipelines", isn't there?
 This abstraction fits so well the problem space I feel weird "stealing" it for TypeStream.

 All right, done with that.
 Where were we?
 Yes, I was saying that the Kafka community made great progress.
-We made big abstraction jumps, so to speak, from "here is the consumer group api javadoc, go" to Kafka Streams, ksqlDB, flink (to name a few).
+We made big abstraction jumps from "here is the consumer group api javadoc" to Kafka Streams, ksqlDB, flink (to name a few).
 And, yes, I was also saying that it's not high level enough :)

 What is high level enough then?
 Well, UNIX pipelines are almost English.
 That is high level enough for me.
 This is the first foundational idea behind TypeStream: